stroggprog/rtap/README.md

 `AdjustUTCTZ` returns the timestamp adjusted using the internationally recognised Timezone epoch, which is 1900-01-01 00:00:00 UTC.

 `RelativeUTCTZ` returns the amount of adjustment that would have been applied to a timestamp using the Timezone epoch instead of the Unix or user-defined (via the epochDiff setting in the ini file) epoch.

+`FixDrift` accepts a timestamp and returns the amount of drift the clock would have experienced during that period.
+All software/hardware clocks - other than atomic clocks - drift because they're just not that accurate (if they were, we wouldn't need atomic clocks).
+When requesting `ServerTime` or calling `AdjustTime` with value `0`, drift is automatically calculated and applied to the return value.
+For all other calls, including calling `AdjustTime` with a non-zero value, drift is __not__ calculated or applied.
+If a drift value is required, the value of the server's drift can be returned via this method so it can be retrospectively applied to a client timestamp.